Travelling to New Zealand

 Note: you can’t bring pepper spray into NZ – we consider it to be a weapon.

-People coming and going over NZ’s border must pay a border clearance levy on arrival and departure
+People coming and going over NZ’s border must pay a border processing levy on arrival and departure

-Air travellers and people on private craft must pay:
+Travellers arriving on airlines or private craft must pay:

 These charges are included in your ticket when you book air travel or a cruise.
-We’ll send an invoice to private aircraft and yachts.
+We’ll send an invoice for private craft.

 Fees and charges